A Thames we can swim in would transform LondonBecome a London Waterkeeper Guardian

 The city is under pressure.
 It is bigger than it has ever been.
 Green space more than 22 times the size of Hyde Park has been paved over in a generation.
-There are increasing threats to build on Metropolitan Open Land.
 We need to boost its liveability.

-A Thames Fit To Swim would see live bathing water quality updates and swim zones between Putney Bridge and Hampton Court.
+A Thames Fit To Swim could have benefits beyond London – we need live bathing water quality updates and designated swim zones between the Cotswolds and Putney Bridge.
 There are times when the Thames meets bathing water standards and others when it breaks them.
 But no one knows when they are.
 People use the river in ignorance, putting their health at risk.

 Other cities around Europe already have swimmable rivers.
 Munich’s River Isar is now clean enough to swim and play in.
 Copenhagen has new city beaches and harbour swimming baths that have changed the way people experience its waters.
 They are now the most popular open spaces in the city.

 At the heart of this transformation is access to information so we can make an informed decision about using the river.
 We have a right to know when sewers overflow into the River Thames.
 New York State has to tell people when sewers can’t cope.
-So do Chicago and Seattle.
+So do Chicago, Seattle and Auckland.
 London is lagging behind.

 - The Environment Agency to embrace this vision for the Thames as part of its statutory duty to promote the use of inland waters for recreational purposes

 The aim is to have the most appropriate sections of the Thames become Designated Bathing Waters.
 Germany and France have rivers with this status.
 There are none in the UK.

 London Waterkeeper is building a coalition to work for A Thames Fit To Swim In.
 The ingredients are there.
 We need to be ambitious.